 Training - Attending FOA Certification Training At An FOA-Approved School

 If you are just getting started in fiber optics and have no practical experience, you should get training and become certified through one of the FOA-Approved Schools.
 They offer courses that provide classroom training which will provide the knowledge you need for the CFOT exam and the instruction will include labs to develop the basic skills in fiber optic cable preparation, termination, splicing and testing required by the CFOT.

-Once you are FOA certified, you can work toward higher level certifications.
+Once you are FOA certified, you can work toward specialist certifications.
 FOA offers CFOS Specialist Certifications in both skills and applications.
-To qualify for higher level certifications, you can have field experience or take a specialist course from one of the FOA-Approved Schools.
+To qualify for these certifications, you can apply based on field experience or take a specialist course from one of the FOA-Approved Schools.
 You should keep a record of your experience in the field to qualify for specialist certifications.
 When you are ready, you can apply for the CFOS exam in any of the specialties.

 Guidelines For Direct FOA Certification

 FOA’s “Work To Cert” Program